Last Updated on October 9, 2023 by Matt Musico

 Rangers All Time Home Run Leaders: The Rest

-Here’s what the rest of the top-20 career home run hitters in Rangers history currently looks like:
+Here’s what the rest of the top-20 career home run hitters in Rangers history currently look like:

 - Ruben Sierra: 180 home runs